CrypTools/learn/challenges/emojigraphy.md

 ## Introduction
 This is the first challenge of this platform.
 It's pretty easy, but don't worry, it will get harder in the next challenges.

+### Tutorial:
+- On this section, you'll always see the 'course' and the challenge that you need to do
+- On the upper right corner, there is the code editor.
+This is where you'll write your answer (in JavaScript of course).
+- On the lower right corner, you'll see the console.
+This is where you'll know if you failed or not.
+> **ProTips 💡:** Press `Ctrl+Enter` (or `Cmd + Enter` on macOS) to execute your code right from the editor.

 # Emoji cipher

 The Emoji cipher is a very basic cipher.